tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 environments might have skimmed those sections and thus be surprised by the above outputs.

-The first two qustions have the same answer: U/W FOCAL reserves space for the sign in its numeric outputs even if it doesn't end up being needed.
+The first two questions have the same answer: U/W FOCAL reserves space for the sign in its numeric outputs even if it doesn't end up being needed.
 This was done, no doubt, so that columns of positive and negative numbers line up nicely.
 It might help to see what's going on if